-Experts suggest all hospitalized patients have blood glucose levels testedJanuary 5th, 2012 in Diseases, Conditions, Syndromes /
+Experts suggest all hospitalized patients have blood glucose levels testedJanuary 5, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Hyperglycemia, or having high glucose levels in the blood, is a common, serious and costly health care problem in hospitalized patients.
 Today, The Endocrine Society released a clinical practice guideline (CPG) providing recommendations for practical and safe glycemic targets and describing protocols and system improvements required to achieve glycemic goals for hospitalized patients in a non-critical care setting.